veryhappythings/cv/index.md

 * *Interesting challenges*:
     * Fostering a culture of testing within the company, starting from zero.
-    * Balancing management of technical debt with developing features that would ensure a greater uptake of the product.
+    * Balancing management of technical debt with developing features.
-    * Promoting agile development in an effort to produce a healthier workplace with more predictable production.
+    * Promoting agile development.
-    * Developing features for high profile customers such as Vodafone and BAE on tight deadlines.
+    * Developing features for high profile customers such as Vodafone and BAE.

 * *Skills used*: Python, PostgreSQL, test-driven development, database optimisation, agile development.